 Although it is natural for someone to want to explain themselves following an arrest, it is not a good idea or good practice to engage in answering law enforcement’s questions, especially without an attorney present.
 Even if, for example, an attorney is present, most lawyers would still discourage their client from answering any law enforcement’s questions.

 Anything that could be presented to law enforcement or the state attorney’s office can be done through an individual’s lawyer without putting the individual at risk and having those statements be used against them.
 A knowledgeable attorney would encourage their client to enact their Miranda rights during a domestic violence arrest in Ft.
 Lauderdale.
-If you have been arrested for domestic violence, contact a remain silent until you are in the presence of your lawyer, and together you can begin to build your case.
+If you have been arrested for domestic violence, contact an attorney and remain silent until you are in the presence of your lawyer, and together you can begin to build your case.